pythons-playground/.github/README.md

 ---

-<p align="center">⭐ If you like my projects, give a star and follow my journey! ⭐</p>
+<p align="center">⭐ If you love Python as much as I do, give this org a star and join the journey! ⭐</p>